-- 1. What was the range in the amount of water you used? - 2.
-Calculate the mean and compare the volume of water for each trial to the mean.
+- 1. What was the range in the amount of water used? - 2.
+Calculate the mean and compare the volume of water you use to the mean.

 - 3. Calculate the median and compare the volume of water you used to the median. - 4.
-Were you surprised at how much water you used? - 5.
-How could you reduce the volume of water you use to wash your hands, but still ensure they are cleaned properly?

-6. If each student in your school washed their hands 3 times per day in your school, use the mean to calculate how much water is used per day.
+Where do your results lie in the range? - 5.
+Were you surprised at how much water you used? - 6.
+How could you reduce the volume of water you use to wash your hands, but still ensure they are cleaned properly? - 7.
+If each student washed their hands 3 times per day in your school, use the mean to calculate how much water is used per day.